Distributed Event-Triggered Control for Asymptotic Synchronization of Dynamical Networks: Conclusion

 \section{Conclusion}

-This paper has investigated asymptotic synchronization of dynamical networks by using distributed ETC. With the help of the introduced estimators, a distributed ETR for each node has been explored, which only relies on the state of the node and states of the introduced estimators.
+This paper has studied asymptotic synchronization of networks by using distributed ETC. By using the introduced estimators, a distributed ETR for each node has been explored, which only relies on the state of the node and states of the estimators.
 It has been shown that the proposed ETC synchronizes the network asymptotically with no Zeno behaviours.
 It is worth pointing out that time-delay and data packet dropout are common phenomena which definitely affects the synchronization of networks with event-based communication.
 It appears that synchronization of such networks with imperfect communication is an important issue to pursue further for both theoretical interest and practical consideration.

+\begin{ack} Liu's work was supported by The University of Hong Kong Research Committee Research Assistant Professor Scheme and a grant from the RGC of the Hong Kong S. A. R. under GRF through Project No. 17256516.
+Cao's work was supported in part by the European Research Council (ERC-StG-307207) and the Netherlands Organization for Scientific Research (NWO-vidi-14134).
+De Persis's work was partially supported by the Dutch Organization for Scientific Research (NWO) under the auspices of the project {\it Quantized Information Control for formation Keeping} (QUICK) and by the STW Perspectief program ``Robust Design of Cyber-physical Systems" under the auspices of the project ``Cooperative Networked Systems".
+Hendrickx's work was supported by the Belgian Network DYSCO (Dynamical Systems, Control, and Optimization), funded by the Interuniversity Attraction Poles Program, initiated by the Belgian Science Policy Office. \end{ack}